open/close all folders

 "He made the devil so much stronger than a man!"
 (Mea maxima culpa)

 - Frollo also chases a woman through the city on his horse because he thinks the bundle she's carrying is stolen property, only to unintentionally kill her in front of Notre Dame; his excuse to the Archdeacon is that wouldn't have happened if she hadn't run from him in the first place.
 He also orders his men to burn down a home, with an innocent family still inside, with the excuse that they were harboring gypsies (despite the only "proof" being that someone had found a gypsy emblem on their property).
+He even explodes on poor Quasimodo for letting Esmeralda escape Notre Dame and blames him for the torching of Paris, when it is in fact Frollo who ordered it.

 - In The Incredibles, Syndrome's Freudian Excuse falls kind of flat when you realize that even though Mr. Incredible told him he worked alone, Buddy had distracted him repeatedly, let Bomb Voyage escape, and had nearly gotten himself killed because he repeatedly tried to "help".
 In Syndrome's self-serving flashback to the scene, Bomb Voyage is no longer present at all, and so it seemed as though Mr. Incredible rejected him for no reason whatsoever.